Cycling and Cooking in Sardinia

 Day 7: Departure

-After a farewell breakfast, private transfer to Cagliari airport or to town.
+After a farewell breakfast, board a private transfer to Cagliari Airport or into town.

 Surface and terrain

-This tour average 40 miles/day on rolling hill terrain with some climbs.
-Most of the route will be paved surface.
+This tour averages 40 miles per day on rolling terrain with some climbs.
+Most of the route will be on paved surfaces.

 The daily cycling itinerary is designed to be a vacation, not a race!
 The pace is relaxed to enable you to enjoy the scenery.
-Each day will cover an average of 40 miles (65 km) a day.
-If you are an advanced cyclist who wants to do more mileage, that can be accommodated.
+If you are an advanced cyclist who wants more mileage, that can be accommodated.
 Backup transportation and support is always available.

 Hotels